-- 55. The application of inflation and other cost adjustments to the 2006-2007 estimates (expressed at 2004-2005 rates) results in a recosting of these estimates to 2006-2007 rates. - 56.
+- 58. The application of inflation and other cost adjustments to the 2006-2007 estimates (expressed at 2004-2005 rates) results in a recosting of these estimates to 2006-2007 rates. - 59.
 This process consists of two steps.
 First, the resource requirements expressed at 2004-2005 rates are recosted to reflect the actual cost structures of 2004-2005.
 In the second step, the requirements are further adjusted in line with expected cost increases for 2006 and 2007.

-- 57. The increase in financial requirements for 2006-2007 is attributable to anticipated changes in the consumer price and wage index levels in Austria and field locations, and also to expected statutory changes in salary and common staff costs for staff on established posts, which the Organization is obliged to implement in full. - 58.
-Projections have been made to standard salary costs for the biennium 2006-2007 as per the category of duty stations reflecting the following anticipated cost increases. - 59.
+- 60. The increase in financial requirements for 2006-2007 is attributable to anticipated changes in the consumer price and wage index levels in Austria and field locations, and also to expected statutory changes in salary and common staff costs for staff on established posts, which the Organization is obliged to implement in full. - 61.
+Projections have been made to standard salary costs for the biennium 2006-2007 as per the category of duty stations reflecting the following anticipated cost increases. - 62.
 In Vienna, for Professional-level salaries, the expected outcome of the place-to-place cost-of-living survey, to be conducted by the International Civil Service Commission (a body reporting to the United Nations General Assembly) in October 2005, has been taken into account with an implementation date of June 2006.
-The impact of the expected revision of the post adjustment factor for Vienna amounts to 4.8 and 6.6 per cent for 2006 and 2007, respectively.
+The impact of the expected revision of the post adjustment factor for Vienna amounts to 4.0 and 5.8 per cent for 2006 and 2007, respectively.
+In addition, a provision of 0.8 per cent per annum for in-grade increments and merit promotions has been made.
 As reference, the last cost-of-living survey in October 2000 resulted in an increase in net Professional salaries by 9.73 per cent with effect from 1 June 2001.
-In other duty stations, estimates for salary increases have been calculated on the basis of projected consumer price increases. - 60.
+In other duty stations, estimates for salary increases have been calculated on the basis of projected consumer price increases. - 63.
 For General Service staff in Vienna, the salary increase is projected at a level of 2.2 per cent per annum, comprising an average increase of 1.4 per cent as a result of average consumer price and wage index increases and 0.8 per cent due to in-grade increments and merit promotions.
-Similar to the Professional category, estimates for salary increases in other duty stations have been calculated on the basis of projected consumer price increases. - 61.
-The level of common staff costs has been set at an average 56.5 per cent of net Professional salaries and 32.3 per cent of General Service salaries for 2006-2007. - 62.
-The inflation rate for various non-staff objects of expenditure such as utilities, maintenance and supplies is based on forecasts of price index movements by the Austrian Institute for Economic Research, or on assumed inflation trends at the locations of field offices. - 63.
-The average rate for net cost increases in the biennium 2006-2007 is 1.98 per cent per annum.
-Under the regular budget, the net amount required for recosting is 65,962,600.
+Similar to the Professional category, estimates for salary increases in other duty stations have been calculated on the basis of projected consumer price increases. - 64.
+The level of common staff costs for all duty stations has been set at an average 56.5 per cent of net Professional salaries and 32.3 per cent of General Service salaries for 2006-2007. - 65.
+The inflation rate for various non-staff objects of expenditure such as utilities, maintenance and supplies is based on forecasts of price index movements by the Austrian Institute for Economic Research, or on assumed inflation trends at the locations of field offices.